-Look to the lower left of Vega for another bright star – Deneb, the brightest in the constellation Cygnus the Swan and the third brightest in the Summer Triangle.
-An outstretched hand at an arm length approximates the distance from Vega to Deneb.
+Look to the lower left of Vega for another bright star.
+It’s Deneb, the brightest in the constellation Cygnus the Swan and the third-brightest star in the Summer Triangle.
+An outstretched hand at arm’s length approximates the distance from Vega to Deneb.

-If you’re lucky enough to be under a dark starry sky on a moonless night, you’ll see the great swath of stars known as the Milky Way passing in between the Summer Triangle stars Vega and Altair.
+If you’re lucky enough to be under a dark sky on a moonless night, you’ll see the great swath of stars known as the Milky Way passing between the Summer Triangle stars Vega and Altair.
 The star Deneb bobs in the middle of this river of stars that passes through the Summer Triangle, and arcs across the sky.
-Although every star that you see with the unaided eye is actually a member of our Milky Way galaxy, oftentimes the term Milky Way refers to the cross-sectional view of the galactic disk, whereby innumerable far-off suns congregate into a cloudy trail of stars.
+Although every star that you see with the unaided eye is actually a member of our Milky Way galaxy, often the term Milky Way refers to the cross-sectional view of the galactic disk, whereby innumerable far-off suns congregate into a cloudy trail of stars.

 Once you master the Summer Triangle, you can always locate the Milky Way on a clear, dark night.
-How about making the most of a dark summer night to explore this band of stars – this starlit boulevard abounding with celestial delights?
+How about making the most of a dark summer night to explore this band of stars, this starlit boulevard abounding with celestial delights?
 Use binoculars to reel in the gossamer beauty of it all, the haunting nebulae and star clusters of a midsummer night’s dream!

 Some see the Summer Triangle as a great big “V” for vacation, with Altair marking the point of the “V.” In summer, the Summer Triangle appears in the east at nightfall, high overhead after midnight and in the west at dawn.
 All night long on a summer night, the stars of the Summer Triangle – as if school kids on vacation – waltz amidst the streetlights of the Milky Way galaxy.